 1. Find the time.

 Don’t underestimate how long this is going to take.
 Preparing an entry is like writing an inspiring creative brief.
 Even if you are well prepared it can take a day.
 And if you are thinking about multiple entries it will take longer.
 If you are entering work in more than one category, don’t even think about copy and paste.
-If your work was designed to help fulfill more than one objective your entries must reflect individually how those specific objectives were met.
+If your work was designed to help fulfil more than one objective your entries must reflect individually how those specific objectives were met.

 2. Have all the facts to hand.